Sleeping under a bridge isn’t really as bad as they say it is.

 Go door knocking – see who’s home.

 Put an ad on Gumtree/ Craigslist.
-If you don’t have the internet, make a cardboard sign and stand at the robots (traffic lights).
+If you don’t have the internet, make a cardboard sign and stand at the robot (traffic lights).

 If you’re needing someone to talk to in a hurry, I suggest you go down to the local tax office.